TeamFishbowl/esx_guncrafting/README.md

 # how to use ?

 put folder esx_guncrafting into your resources folder, add start esx_guncrafting to your server.cfg.
-You must also edit the config file if you want to add more guns, you also need to add the items to your database.
+You must also edit the config file if you want to add more guns, you also need to add the items for crafting to database.

 # preview ?